nikitavoloboev/data/music/music-plays.md

 - [Code - new wave](https://open.spotify.com/user/nikitavoloboev/playlist/07jSX4atDq4etqLS3Nn6Ey)
 - [Coding Go](https://open.spotify.com/user/nikitavoloboev/playlist/4pRiHQwLoSc8MQ23swgts8)

+## Youtube
+I also share a [big playlist of all the music I like](https://www.youtube.com/playlist?list=PL0nGxteCFLXYA1fsLmlWzY0Tyoo3c7tF-) on YouTube.

 ## Soundcloud
-I also often like to explore the rich library of music on SoundCloud.
+And I love exploring the rich library of music on SoundCloud.
 I share all the music I liked on [my profile](https://soundcloud.com/nikitavoloboev).

 And here are some playlists I like from there:
 - [Favourite](https://soundcloud.com/nikitavoloboev/sets/favourite)

-## Youtube
-And finally I also share a [big playlist of all the music I like](https://www.youtube.com/playlist?list=PL0nGxteCFLXYA1fsLmlWzY0Tyoo3c7tF-) on YouTube.